 About Author

-Konrad Konakonradrski is V-Soft's Practice Lead for AI & IoT where his cumulative expertise is used to commercialize and deliver industry-changing solutions for businesses.
+Konrad Konarski is V-Soft's Practice Lead for AI & IoT where his cumulative expertise is used to commercialize and deliver industry-changing solutions for businesses.
 Konrad has worked with emerging technologies for more than 15 years.
 As a successful entrepreneur, engineer, business professional, and thought leader, he has a holistic perspective on delivering AI solutions that bring tangible value to customers.